Portrait of Rich Ux

 The trap.

 I tried every shiny object in the freelance marketing world.
 SEO, video production, copywriting, Facebook ads, email funnels...I learned a lot and undercharged for all of it.
 For a stretch I was delivering small web design projects for $800 and driving DoorDash at night to cover rent.
 Marketing skills were compounding.
 Income wasn't.
-The problem wasn't lack of skill — it was the business model every freelancer defaults to.
+The problem wasn't lack of skill.
+It was the business model every freelancer defaults to.

 3. 03